 I hadn’t read any research about learning styles at the time, but on the face of it, it makes sense.
-Some people seem to learn better when they see things, others when they’re active, and some when they hear things.
-I know that I really struggle when someone spells a word aloud.
-I have no idea what word they’re spelling.
-I’ve always just made the excuse that I’m a visual learner and will need them to write it down for me.
-But is there any truth to learning styles?
+Some people seem to learn better when they see things, others when they’re active, and some when they hear information.
+But is there really any truth to learning styles?

 Before we delve into the characteristics of a smart auditory learner, let’s take a step back and explore what research says about learning styles more generally.

 In the 1990s, a New Zealand school inspector named Neil Fleming came up with a questionnaire to measure people’s preferred learning style.
 Now called the VARK questionnaire, it’s still used today to discern whether people are Visual, Auditory, Read/Write, or Kinesthetic learners.

 Fleming’s learning styles theory gained popularity over the decades, but no studies have confirmed its legitimacy.
 In a study by Polly Husmann and Valerie Dean O’Loughlin, they found that people who used their preferred learning style did not see any improvements in learning outcomes.
 In short, there was no correlation between learning style and actual learning.

 Another study by Abby R. Knoll, Hajime Otani, Reid L. Skeel, and K. Roger Van Horn also found that learning style had no relationship with recall.
 Participants who preferred visual learning did not recall images they saw any better than words they heard.